-Taunton Deane – Between junctions 25-26 with a walk bridge connecting south and north bound sides.
+Taunton Deane – Between junctions 25-26 with a walk bridge connecting south and northbound sides.
 Their website states they are pet friendly.

-Tiverton – A very small services and not signed from the motorway, but this is just off of junction 27, where you’ll leave the M5 to get on to the A361 towards Barnstaple and Croyde.
-There is not a dedicated dog area but some small green areas if it’s an essential stop.
+Tiverton – A very small services and not signed from the motorway, but this is just off junction 27, where you’ll leave the M5 to get on to the A361 towards Barnstaple and Croyde.
+There is not a dedicated dog area, but some small green areas if it’s an essential stop.

-PACKING LIST FOR A DOG FRIENDLY HOLIDAY
+DOG FRIENDLY HOLIDAY PACKING LIST:

-- Food – keep your pet’s diet consistent, don’t accidentally forget to pack their food.
+Food – Keep your pet’s diet consistent, don’t accidentally forget to pack their food.

-- Treats – Gotta let them know they have been good!
+Treats – Gotta let them know they have been good!

-- Dog Towel – For after those long walks or trips to the beach.
+Dog Towel – For after those long walks or trips to the beach.

-- Medication – An essential if your pet usually needs any medicine.
+Medication – An essential if your pet usually needs any medicine.

-- Waste Bags – Responsible dog owners, should be the only dog owners.
+Waste Bags – Responsible dog owners, should be the only dog owners.

-- Collar ID Tag
+Collar ID Tag

-- Water for Journey
+Water for Journey